RizkiePratama/beacon/README.md

-# lighthouse
+# Beacon
-A simple flexible popup dialog to run on X.
+A simple flexible popup dialog to run on X. forked from lighthouse project.

+# What's the difference with the original project?
+since the original project are no longer maintained, i'm here trying to continue maintain it's core feature as a new project and possibly adding more feature in teh future to suits my needs.
 <p align="center">
   <img src="http://i.imgur.com/Z6W0Ube.gif" alt="demo"/>
   <br>
 </p>

-In the demo a hotkey is mapped to `lighthouse | sh` with `lighthouserc` using `cmd.py`, which is included in `config/lighthouse/` and installed by `lighthouse-install`.
+In the demo a hotkey is mapped to `beacon | sh` with `beaconrc` using `cmd.py`, which is included in `config/beacon/` and installed by `beacon-install`.
 # Installation

-Available in the AUR as [lighthouse-git](https://aur.archlinux.org/packages/lighthouse-git/).
+Available in the AUR as [beacon-git](https://aur.archlinux.org/packages/beacon-git/).

 Manual build
 ---